All buttons display a tooltip with more information on mouse hover.

 Play Mode

-If a moon phase is selected, play will continuously jump to the previous or next phase in the chosen direction.
+If a moon phase is selected, play jumps to each successive phase in the chosen direction.

 Clock and Live Mode